rnietoe/Training/docs/AWS/07-Architecture.md

 * ALB (**Application** Load Balancers) for intelligent routing - HTTP/HTTPS (layer 7)
 * NLB (**Network** Load Balancers) for extreme performance and static IPs - TCP/TLS (layer 4)
+	* You can passthrough encrypted traffic with an NLB and terminate the SSL on the EC2 instances as all data in transit encryption requirement
 * CLB (**Classic** Load Balancers) for classic/**old/legacy** EC2 instantes or test/dev environments - low cost - HTTP/HTTPS/TCP (layers 4 and 7)
 * GLB (**Gateway** Load Balancers) to deploy, scale, and manage your third-party **virtual appliances**